Skip to main content

 main.js

-If our plugins are places in myplugins, we can conveniently create that folder with the following command:
+If our plugins are placed in myplugins, we can conveniently create that folder with the following command:

 npx @kinvolk/headlamp-plugin extract ./myplugins /path/to/.plugins